James Rutledge (Ruttledge / Routledge)

 |Memorial:||Ramparts Cemetery, Lille Gate, Ieper, West-Vlaanderen, Belgium|

 James was born c.1880 in near Abbeyshrule.
 Prior to the Great War, James was living with his family in Longford and was working as a horse trainer.
 Private Rutledge enlisted in Athlone, Co.
-Westmeath and was killed in action with the "A" and "B" companies at Ieper, when the town and ramparts were heavily shelled on the 20 August; 5 were killed and 10 were injured as a result.
+Westmeath.
+He was killed in action while billeted at the ramparts (town fortifications) near the Lille Gate, Ypres/Ieper, when they were heavily shelled on the 20 August.
+Six men of 'C' Comapny died in the attack.
+Referred to by Lieut.
+Frank Hitchcock in his diary, published as 'Stand To': A Diary of the Trenches, 1915-1918 (reprinted 1988), p.
+81.

 James's brother Joseph was listed as his next-of-kin.